Past

 2022, Acrylic on canvas, 76.2 x 61 cm

 Shao Jingkun 邵晶坤 (b.
-1932)
+1932 – d.
+2019)

 Shao Jingkun is a Chinese painter best known for her work in oil painting.
 She graduated from the Drawing Department of the Central Academy of Fine Arts in 1954 and began her career as an editor at the Huabei (North China) People’s Publishing House.
 In 1957, she joined the Beijing Art Institute as a lecturer, and in 1964, returned to the Central Academy of Fine Arts, where she continued her teaching career as an associate professor.